-ENVIRONMENTAL AND OCCUPATIONAL HEALTH POLICY (43-51 SH)
+ENVIRONMENTAL AND OCCUPATIONAL HEALTH POLICY (43-51 SH)\

-Students must complete the School-Wide Core Requirements and a minimum of 20 semester hours of the following courses as part of their divisional and elective choices.
+Students must complete the School-Wide Core Requirements and a sufficient number of the following courses as part of their divisional and elective choices as necessary to attain 43-51 SH of credit.
 In addition, students must adhere to the divisional requirements as stipulated for their individual program of study.

-Environmental and Occupational Health Policy Core Requirements Course Title Credits EOHS 440 Chemistry for Environmental Professionals 3 SH

-EOHS 455 Environmental and Occupational Toxicology 3 SH EOHS 480 Environmental and Occupational Health Policy 3 SH EOHS 556 Risk Assessment in Environmental and Occupational Health 3 SH EOHS 580 Seminar in Environmental and Occupational Health Policy 2 SH
+Environmental and Occupational Health Policy Core Requirements Course Title Credits EOHS 440 Chemistry for Environmental Professionals 3 SH EOHS 455 Environmental and Occupational Toxicology 3 SH EOHS 480 Environmental and Occupational Health Policy 3 SH EOHS 556 Risk Assessment in Environmental and Occupational Health 3 SH EOHS 580 Seminar in Environmental and Occupational Health Policy 2 SH